dingo35/ha-SmartEVSEv3/README.md

 ## Known issues
-1. Your SmartEVSE device needs to be pingable by mDNS: ping SmartEVSE-xxxxx.local where xxxxx is the serial number of your device; (this is the same serial number that the AP has in its SSID when in Wifi setup).
+1. Your SmartEVSE device needs to be pingable by mDNS: ping SmartEVSE-xxxx.local where xxxx is the serial number of your device.

 2. This will only work if your SmartEVSE device is
 	- a version 3 device,